kunansy/RNC/README.md

 ##### How to set subcorpus?
-There're default keys in rnc.Subcorpus.Person – Russian writers and poets:
+There're default keys in rnc.Subcorpus.Person (working checked in **MainCorpus**) – Russian writers and poets:
 * Pushkin
 * Dostoyevsky
 * TolstoyLN